danclasol/Docs/maven/06_lifecycle.md

 # Lifecycles

 Maven is based around the central concept of a build lifecycle.

-What this means is that the process for building and distributing a particular artifact (project) is clearly defined.
+Lifecycle is the process for building and distributing a particular artifact (project) is clearly defined.

 For the person building a project, this means that it is only necessary to learn a small set of commands to build any Maven project, and the _POM_ will ensure they get the results they desired.